Rahat-ch/Alchemy-Gas-Fee-Calculator/Readme.md

 Your Terminal input will be much longer as it will print information from the last 20 blocks.

+This output includes the blocknumbers of the latest blocks as well as gas fees for low, medium, and high priority transactions.

 ## Alchemy Web3 JS

 Alchemy Web3 JS is a wrapper around web3js that makes it easier to integrate with Alchemy API's.
 Similar to the web3js api we have access to `web3.eth.getFeeHistory` which is the API method powering this script.
 This allows us to get fee information about X number of blocks in the Ethereum Mainnet.